damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

 Spark doesn’t support UDAFs from Python language.
 Although it's possible to simulate the behavior of a UDAF by combining the built-in UDAF `collect_list` and a plain UDF, the performance is usually low for data sets of real-life scale.
 A much better alternative is to adopt the strategy described above: implementation by Scala, invocation by Python.
 Let's walk through an example.

-Here is a UDAF wrote in Scala, which gets the count of odd numbers:
+Here is a UDAF written in Scala that gets the count of odd numbers:
 ```scala
 package com.damientseng.spark.udf